engrBassel/template1/README.md

-# template1
+# Template One
-This repo contains the first template in front-end developer roadmap on elzero.org using HTML and CSS
+- This repo contains the first template in front-end developer roadmap on elzero.org
+- Using HTML and CSS